 Every productivity tool is built to do cognitive work for people.
 The user’s role is to approve outputs.

-Summarizes so you don't read.
-Drafts so you don't write.
-Decides so you don't think.
-Each use makes the user marginally less capable.
+Summarizes so you don’t read.
+Drafts so you don’t write.
+Decides so you don’t think.
+Each use is optimised to do more of the cognitive work for the user.

 The Method